shruti-mishra8/NLP-WebApp/README.md

 ## Creating empty files
 1. Requirements.txt, Makefile, main.py Dockerfile using touch command [touch requirements.txt]
 2. Populate Makefile [To add steps that are invovled in the project life cycle]
+3. Populate requirements.txt with all the necessary tools 3.1 To freeze the version with version number   `pip freeze | less `

 ## Makind directory